DerBaum941/DaIRS/src/www/api/routes.md

 For ongoing streaks, "active" will say "Still active"
 @returns: \[StreaksRow]

+#### **List Route: Evader Stats /api/v1/stats/evaders/**

+Gives a Leaderboard of the people who currently do NOT have a redeem streak.
+"active" represents the Date of the last time their streak has ended.
+The view is sorted by highscore / value.
+@returns: \[StreaksRow]

 #### **List Route: Command Stats /api/v1/stats/commands/**

 Retrieves a sorted array of the most used Commands